 The NYISO did not carry over all of the terms of the ISO/TO Agreement in creating the Operating Agreement.
 There are reasonable, not unduly discriminatory or preferential grounds for certain differences between the Operating Agreement and the ISO/TO Agreement.
 These differences include: (i) removal of requirements concerning the transition from the New York Power Pool to the NYISO that are no longer relevant or are relevant only to then-existing Transmission Owners, (ii) exclusion or revision of provisions pertaining to the status of a newly formed independent system operator, (iii) revisions to accommodate transmission owners that may not have the same operational capabilities or local service provider responsibilities as the existing New York Transmission Owners, and (iv) revisions to make the agreement a two-party, rather than multi-party agreement.
-The specific differences between the ISO/TO Agreement and the Operating Agreement is included as Attachment VI to this letter.
+The specific differences between the agreements are described below.
+A blackline version showing the differences between the ISO/TO Agreement and the Operating Agreement is included as Attachment VI to this letter.